NZR G class (1928): Withdrawal

 Trainloads were reduced and this defeated the purpose for which the Garratts were purchased – namely to operate heavy loads over a vital mainline section of the NIMT route, the central section including the Raurimu Spiral.
 The trailing engine axle under the cab carried a heavier load than the leading engine trailing axle and experienced continual problems with overheating.
 Also, the coal bunker carried insufficient fuel in-service and this problem was never remedied because it would have increased the axle loads beyond the light track capabilities.

-In 1937 the engines were withdrawn from service.
+One engine (G 99) was withdrawn from service in 1935, with G 98 and G 100 following in early 1936.
 Their numerous design faults sealed the fate of these locomotives when the K class was introduced in 1932.

 Rebuilding as Pacifics

 Due to the troubles faced with the Garratts in their original form, a proposal was put forward in late 1935 for the three Garratts to be dismantled and the engine units used to build six new 4-6-2 tender locomotives.
 The three locomotives were dismantled at Hutt Workshops in 1936 and the engine units shipped to Hillside Workshops in Dunedin for eventual rebuilding.
 The engines as rebuilt were fitted with a new third cylinder, a modified AB class boiler, a new cab and trailing truck based on those used on the Baldwin AA class, and a new Vanderbilt tender based on those used on the AB class, but of welded construction and fitted with roller bearing bogies.
 The original plate frames were retained as was the Gresley conjugated valve gear.